 An IID is the size of a large cell phone.
 A licensed IID installer must professionally install it.
 You will have to get proof that it was installed and give this proof to the DMV.

-The IID requires multiple breath tests every time you drive:
+The IID requires multiple breath tests every time you drive, and they must be alcohol-free breath samples:

 - One breath test to start the car.